kensho-technologies/babel-preset/README.md

 Whether to transpile JSX expressions.
 If an `options` object is passed, it is forwarded to the [React preset](https://babeljs.io/docs/en/babel-preset-react).

+### `reactRefresh`

+`false` | `options`<br />
+Default: `{}` in `development` env if `react` is enabled

+Whether to transform React function components for fast refresh.
+If an `options` object is passed, it is forwarded to the [React Refresh plugin](https://github.com/facebook/react/tree/3c1efa0d771d3dfb2666b7f4a4392cc851146d44/packages/react-refresh).
+The list of available options is not currently documented.

+This option should only ever be enabled in development.
+It also requires [bundler integration](https://github.com/pmmmwh/react-refresh-webpack-plugin) because the output code references global variables containing the Refresh runtime.
+If this integration cannot be added to a project's development environment, this option should be disabled.

 ### `runtime`

 `true` | `false`<br />